-Yuuichi Kadono (left)
+Yuuichi Kadono (left) Takanobu Tanimoto (right)

 Moreover, customers who have cooperated with the teleoperation trial have requested for additional dozers and development of new functions.
 Komatsu therefore will continue to enhance its teleoperation and automation technologies in order to help customers meet the challenge of optimizing mining operations.